Skip to main content

 2. REGULAR FRESHMAN ADMISSION STANDARDS.

-1. The following standards apply to regular admissions as an undergraduate student to that West Virginia University – WVU Morgantown:
+1. The following standards apply to regular admissions as an undergraduate student to the West Virginia University – WVU Morgantown:

-1. Resident Students may have a) an approved high school diploma, a minimum 2.0 high school GPA, and an SAT composite score of at least 980 or ACT composite of 19; b) meet high school equivalency exam requirements and have an SAT composite of at least 980 or ACT composite of 19; or c) have a high school diploma and a minimum high school GPA of 3.0.
+1. Resident Students may have a) an approved high school diploma, a minimum 2.5 high school GPA, and an SAT composite score of at least 990 or ACT composite of 19; b) meet high school equivalency exam requirements and have an SAT composite of at least 990 or ACT composite of 19; or c) an approved high school diploma, a minimum 2.5 high school GPA, and additional criteria that support academic success in the absence of Standardized Test scores as outlined in Sections 4 and 5 of this Rule.

-2. Nonresident Students may have a) an approved high school diploma, a minimum 2.5 high school GPA, and an SAT composite score of at least 1060 or ACT composite of 21; b) meet high school equivalency exam requirements and have an SAT composite of at least 1060 or ACT composite of 21; or c) have a high school diploma and a minimum high school GPA of 3.0.
+2. Nonresident Students may have a) an approved high school diploma, a minimum 2.5 high school GPA, and an SAT composite score of at least 1060 or ACT composite of 21; b) meet high school equivalency exam requirements and have an SAT composite of at least 1060 or ACT composite of 21; or c) an approved high school diploma, a minimum 2.5 high school GPA, and additional criteria that support academic success in the absence of Standardized Test scores as outlined in Sections 4 and 5 of this Rule.

 2. The following standards apply to regular admissions as an undergraduate student to the WVU Institute of Technology – WVU Beckley:

-1. Resident Student and Nonresident Students may have a) an approved high school diploma, a minimum 2.0 high school grade-point average (GPA), and an SAT composite score of at least 950 or ACT composite of 18; b) meet high school equivalency exam requirements and have an ACT composite of at least 950 or ACT composite of 18; or c) have a high school diploma and a minimum high school GPA of 3.0.
+1. Resident Students and Nonresident Students may have a) an approved high school diploma, a minimum 2.0 high school grade-point average (GPA), and an SAT composite score of at least 960 or ACT composite of 18; b) meet high school equivalency exam requirements and have an ACT composite of at least 960 or ACT composite of 18; or c) an approved high school diploma, a minimum 2.5 high school GPA, and additional criteria that support academic success in the absence of Standardized Test scores as outlined in Section 4 and 5 of this Rule.

 3. The following standards apply to regular admissions as an undergraduate student to the Potomac State College – WVU Keyser: